synereo/blog.synereo.com/_posts/2016-02-17-Synereo-Update.markdown

 The next step is how to send a query to the server and how to set the labels.

-Ed is also working on the conceptual work around contracts and it's various stages: Initiating, Escrow, In Progress, Feedback.
+Ed is working on the conceptual work-around contracts and their various stages: Initiating, Escrow, In Progress, Feedback.

 <br>![contracts](http://i.imgur.com/K03EsXM.jpg)<br>